 All analyzed results were reported to be within acceptable range for the dilution.
 Both CL and SO3 were also analyzed; however, no concentration range was provided by the standard manufacturer for comparison.

 15) QAQC flag definitions –

-[Instructions/Remove: This section details the primary and secondary QAQC flag definitions and requires no additional information.
-Include the following excerpt.]

 QAQC flags provide documentation of the data and are applied to individual data points by insertion into the parameter’s associated flag column (header preceded by an F_).
 QAQC flags are applied to the nutrient data during secondary QAQC to indicate data that are out of sensor range low (-4), rejected due to QAQC checks (-3), missing (-2), optional and were not collected (-1), suspect (1), and that have been corrected (5).
 All remaining data are flagged as having passed initial QAQC checks (0) when the data are uploaded and assimilated into the CDMO ODIS as provisional plus data.
 The historical data flag (4) is used to indicate data that were submitted to the CDMO prior to the initiation of secondary QAQC flags and codes (and the use of the automated primary QAQC system for WQ and MET data).
 This flag is only present in historical data that are exported from the CDMO ODIS.